-- (1) Delete sub-section 5.1.1 and replace with the following: - 5.1.1 Installation of Piping Systems over Five Million BTU/hr.
-In addition to the permit requirements of 248 CMR 3.00: General Provisions Governing the Conduct of Plumbing and Gas Fitting Work Performed in the Commonwealth, for gas installations of over 5,000,000 BTU/hr the following is required: - (a) All piping systems over 5,000,000 BTU/hr shall be designed by a Massachusetts registered professional engineer.
+- (1) Delete sub-section 5.1.1 and replace with the following: - 5.1.1 Installation of Piping Systems over five million BTU/hr

+In addition to the permit requirements of 248 CMR 3.00, for gas installations of over 5,000,000 BTU/hr the following is required:

+- (a) All piping systems over 5,000,000 BTU/hr shall be designed by a Massachusetts registered professional engineer.
 The design shall assure that the piping installation, including pipe sizing, dimension, and other aspects, meet the requirements for proper functioning, safety, and this code.
 The installer must submit drawings to the Inspector stamped by the engineer reflecting this design prior to being issued a permit.
 The installer shall also submit with the drawings a written statement from the serving gas supplier that it is able to provide fuel meeting the volume, pressure, and maximum gas demand required by the drawings as well as that required by any existing gas systems. - (b) Once the installation is complete but prior to final inspection, the installer must provide the Inspector with a written certification by a Massachusetts registered professional engineer that the installation complies with the stamped drawings and specifications.
-The Inspector shall not be responsible for approving or inspecting design specifications, but must ensure the installation adheres to the provisions of 248 CMR 5.00. - (2) Add a new sub-section 5.1.3 as follows: - 5.1.3 Dual Fuels Installed in Buildings and Structures.
-When Utility/Natural Gas and Undiluted Liquefied Petroleum Gas (Propane Gas) systems are installed within the same building or structure, the following additional conditions must be satisfied as well as those conditions required for each individual fuel system: - (a) Written permission for the installation must be obtained by local fire officials and applicable utilities. - (b) The natural gas and propane gas piping systems shall be labeled in the following manner: - 1. at a minimum of every ten feet; - 2. at all changes of direction; - 3. on each side of a penetration through a partition, wall or ceiling; - 4. at every gas shut off valve; - 5. for natural gas (color-coded yellow) and propane gas (color coded light green), the labels shall be; - a. black lettering indicating the type of gas within the piping system; - b. the letters shall be sized equal to a minimum of the pipe diameter.
-However, for piping with a diameter exceeding two inches, said lettering does not need to be larger than two inches.
+The Inspector shall not be responsible for approving or inspecting design specifications, but must ensure the installation adheres to the provisions of 248 CMR 5.00. - (2) Add a new sub-section 5.1.3 as follows: - 5.1.3 Dual Fuels Installed in Buildings and Structures

+When Utility/Natural Gas and Undiluted Liquefied Petroleum Gas (Propane Gas) systems are installed within the same building or structure, the following additional conditions must be satisfied as well as those conditions required for each individual fuel system:

+- (a) Written permission for the installation must be obtained by local fire officials and applicable utilities. - (b) The natural gas and propane gas piping systems shall be labeled in the following manner: - 1. at a minimum of every ten feet; - 2. at all changes of direction; - 3. on each side of a penetration through a partition, wall or ceiling;

-- (3) Add a new sub-section 5.4.2.3 as follows: - 5.4.2.3 Diversity Factor for Domestic Ranges.
+- 4. at every gas shut off valve; - 5. for natural gas (color-coded yellow) and propane gas (color coded light green), the labels shall be; - i. black lettering indicating the type of gas within the piping system; - ii. the letters shall be sized so that the labeling can be read from a normal line of vision when standing at the main floor level. - (3) Add a new sub-section 5.4.2.3 as follows: - 5.4.2.3 Diversity Factor for Domestic Ranges

 Diversity factor is an important factor determining the correct gas piping size to be used for supplying domestic ranges in multiple family dwellings; it applies to domestic ranges only and shall not apply to any other gas appliances.

+TABLE 5.4.2.3

-TABLE 5.4.2.3 Multi-family Dwellings Diversity Factor in Percent of Total Load for Domestic Gas Ranges with connected Load Ratings of 63,000 Btu/hr. or more per Range
+Multi-Family Dwellings Diversity Factor in Percent of Total Load for Domestic Gas Ranges with connected Load Ratings of 63,000 Btu/hr. or more per Range

-1 00,000 200,1110 more per itang 5 ~

-No. of Ranges Demand cubic ft/hour Percent of Ratings No. of Ranges Demand cubic ft/hour Percent of Ratings
+No. of Demand Percent of No. of Ranges Demand Percent of

+Ranges cubic ft/hour Rating No. of Kallges cubic ft/hour Ratings

 1 63 100 13 270 33

 2 107 85 14 283 32

 3 132 70 15 293 31

 4 151 60 16 312 31

-5 173 55 17 33 30
+5 173 55 17 332 30

 6 189 50 18 340 30

 7 198 50 19 346 29

 8 212 42 20 353 28

 9 225 39 21 358 27

-10 233 38 22 374 27
+10 233 31 22 374 27

 11 243 37 23 390 27

 12 257 35 24 & Over 408 27